lukemurraynz/awesome-azure-architecture/README.md

 ![Awesome Azure Architecture](./Awesome_Azure_Architecture.png)

-A curated list of AWESOME blogs, videos, tutorials, code, tools & scripts.
+A curated list of AWESOME blogs, videos, tutorials, code, tools & scripts, related to the design and implementation of solutions in Microsoft Azure.

 This list contains anything that can help with your **Microsoft Azure architecture** and quickly get you up and running when designing, planning, and implementing services that empower organisations around the planet to achieve more.

 > Community [contributions](contributing.md) are most welcome!
 Feel free to submit a **pull request** with any adds/removes/changes to content!